Baddies (TV series)

 Baddies is an American reality television series that premiered on May 16, 2021, on the Zeus Network.
+A spiritual successor to the former Oxygen series The Bad Girls Club, the show documents the interactions between several young women living together while hosting a series of promotional events, which often involve verbal and physical altercations.

-It is a spiritual successor to the former Oxygen series Bad Girls Club (2006–2017).
-The concept was derived from an ill-fated Bad Girls Club reunion on OnlyFans and subsequent episode of The Conversation that aired on Zeus in December 2020.
+The concept was derived from an ill-fated Bad Girls Club reunion on OnlyFans and a subsequent episode of The Conversation that aired on Zeus in December 2020.
+Many Baddies cast members were previously featured on Bad Girls Club, including creator and executive producer Natalie Nunn.